Jump To Section

 Blues guitar is an influential style of contemporary rhythm guitar typically built around a 12-bar chord progression.
 Almost every subgenre of rock, from country to metal, incorporates some blues guitar.

-To succeed as a blues guitar player, internalize the following two elements:
+To succeed as a blues guitar player, you should internalize the following three elements:

 What Are Blues Guitar Chords?

 Chords are the building blocks in music.
-The easiest way to think of chords is like words in a book.
+The easiest way to think of chords is like words on a page.
 When put together, the words will form a sentence.
 In turn, the sentences will form a book.
-Similarly, chords put together will form chord progressions, and chord progressions put together will form a song.
+Similarly, when put together, chords create chord progressions, and chord progressions create a song.

 Guitar chord progressions are written in Roman numerals, utilizing something called the Nashville numbering system, which categorizes the scale degree on which a chord is created.
 For example: